 For a test environment, these issues are inconsequential for the most part, and you can probably ignore them.
 If you are using Hyper-V for test VMs, you can configure Hyper-V to update the VMs local time, at least for the DCs you run in a VM.
 In a test environment, having a backup of your AD is not needed.
 And running a domain controller in a Hyper-V, at least for a testing environment, is not an issue with the latest, supported Windows Server versions.

-Network Troubleshooting
+Network troubleshooting

-In the recipe Checking Network Connectivity using Get-NetView, you used the Get-NetView command to gather a large amount of network-related information to diagnose and resolve network issues.
+In the recipe Checking network connectivity using Get-NetView, you used the Get-NetView command to gather a large amount of network-related information to diagnose and resolve network issues.
 For some issues, this level of detail is fundamental in helping you to resolve network issues.
 But in some cases, it can be overkill.
 Often some simpler steps may help you resolve your more common issues or point you towards a solution.

 In this recipe, you carry out some basic troubleshooting on a local SRV1, a domain-joined host running Windows Server 2022.
-A common theory is that any network problem is due to DNS (until you prove otherwise.
-You start this recipe by getting the host's fully qualified domain name and the IPv4 address of the DNS server, and then you check whether the DNS Server is online.
+A common theory is that any network problem is due to DNS (until you prove otherwise).
+You start this recipe by getting the host's fully qualified domain name and the IPv4 address of the DNS server, and then you check whether the DNS server is online.
 You then use the configured DNS server to determine the names of the DCs in your domain and ensure you can reach each DC over both port 389 (LDAP) and 445 (for GPOs).
 Next, you test the default gateway's availability.
 Finally, you test the ability to reach a remote host over port 80 (HTTP) and port 443 (HTTP over SSL/TLS).

 In most cases, the simple tests in this recipe, run on the afflicted host, should help you find some of the more common problems,

-Getting Ready
+Getting ready